aws-samples/amazon-connect-with-amazon-lex-genai-capabilities/README.md

    4. ParameterKey ("AmazonLexBotAliasName") - The default is "prodversion" ; you can change it if needed.
    5. ParameterKey ("LoggingLevel") - The default is "INFO"; you can change it if required.
 Valid values are DEBUG, WARN, and ERROR.
    6. ParameterKey ("ModelID") - The default is "anthropic.claude-instant-v1"; you can change it if you need to use a different model.
-   7. ParameterKey ("AmazonConnectName") - The default is "0.75"; you can change it if you need to update the confidence score.
+   7. ParameterKey ("PredictionConfidence") - The default is "0.75"; you can change it if you need to update the confidence score.

 4. Run the command to generate the cloudformation stack and deploy the resources: